choinker/art-finder/README.md

 BONUS FEATURES
-Be able to heart/save artwork, and view your collection of favorite art, download? order prints? share with friends?
+Be able to heart/save artwork, and view your collection of favorite art, download? order prints? share with friends? - Heart and Share link beside each art card

 On homepage render the most favorited artworks by users

 On homepage let user toggle dark/light mode, select background color (lavender, lavenderblush) and select card background colors

-Authentication with real account (link the accounts to the Book version, Movie version? some kind of favorite media organizer)
+Authentication with real account (link the accounts to the Book version, Movie version? some kind of favorite multi-media organizer/tracker)

 ENHANCEMENTS
 Card rows (groups?) instead of card columns to grow cards along a row instead of a column, prevents uneven columns towards bottom of searches